 As you're explaining who you serve, make it clear what it is you're offering.
 Too often companies generalize their product or service in the language of their website, making it hard to understand what it is the customer is actually paying for.
 They're afraid literal explanations of their products aren't interesting enough, or will sound unappealing in writing.
 And that's a fair concern.

 However, by investing just a sentence or two into telling your potential customers exactly what they'll receive can keep them on your website for longer and interested in learning more.

 Got some loyal customers in your portfolio?
 Use your about page to let the world know who already trusts and benefits from your work.

-Knowing about your company's past successes can influence the purchasing decision of up to 90% of today's B2B customers, according to Dimensional Research.
+Knowing about your company's past successes can influence your prospects' purchasing decisions because they will be able to envision their success in the success of your past customers.
 Even if you don't yet have case studies to expand on the problems you've helped buyers solve, it's in your interest to briefly mention who you've done this for.
 And your about page is the perfect platform for it.